osrf/vrx-docker/README.md

 ### Running all trials for all tasks for a single team

-_Only one trial config file is provided at the moment; this command will be more useful in the future._

-To run all trials for all tasks listed in the `task_config` directory, call:
+To run all trials for all tasks listed in the `task_generated` directory, call:

 ```
 ./multi_scripts/run_one_team_all_tasks.bash example_team